Watts-College/cpp-526-template/schedule.md

 [Tutorial on Data USA API](https://gist.github.com/lecy/0aa782a873cd174573f32d243233ca5b)

 You can find APIs through a Google search, or browse datasets on the [DS4PS Open Data](https://ds4ps.org/data/) page.
-Altnernatively, you can report on a package in R that uses a data API and describe what kinds of data the package allows you to access.
+Alternatively you can report on a package in R that uses a data API and describe what kinds of data the package allows you to access.

 *Note, you do not have to show how to use the API for the post, just identify what information is accessible and how it might be used.*

 <a class="uk-button uk-button-primary" href="{{page.canvas.yellowdig_url}}">YELLOWDIG</a>